Zuzu Verk Search: Suspect Robert Fabian In Spotlight After Human Remains Found

 “Going down the stairs, we heard a loud thump.
 This is around 4 in the morning,” said Franco.
 “I only wish we had done something.”

+“I drove all night as soon as I heard Zuzu was missing, and when I got there, a search was already in progress,” her father, Glenn Verk, told Fox News.
+“Everyone wanted to help, but he [Robert Fabian] wasn’t there.”

-In the days and weeks that followed her initial disappearance, family members said the clung to the hope that Zuzu might still be found.
+In the days and weeks that followed her initial disappearance, family members said they clung to the hope that Zuzu might still be found.

 “It’s like you go through the stages of both: having hope that she’s OK, and grieving the unknown at the same time.
 It just tears you up inside,” Glenn told Dateline (via NBC News).